 Opportunistic charlatans use those techniques to manipulate trusting older adults into leaving them an unfair share of the inheritance at the expense of the vulnerable person’s family and true wishes.

-In order for a will to be valid, the people involved in the will execution need to follow New York’s formal requirements.
-If they did not properly execute the will, we can successfully contest that will, leading to the will being overturned and invalidated by the Surrogate’s Court.
+For a will to be valid, the people involved in the will execution need to follow New York’s formal requirements.
+If they did not correctly execute the will, we could successfully contest that will, leading to the will being overturned and invalidated by the Surrogate’s Court.
 In figuring out how to contest a will in NY, you will need to be familiar with the formal requirements of will execution.

 The will need to meet the formal requirements, which are as follows:

-In the modern world where ceremony has very little place, it is interesting to see how ceremony, procedure and something remarkably close to tradition or etiquette can make or break a legal document of utmost importance.
+In the modern world where there is little place for ceremony, it is interesting to see how ceremony, procedure and something remarkably close to tradition or etiquette can make or break a legal document of utmost importance.